-The U.S. foreign-trade zone (FTZ) program is an economic development tool to (i.) decrease overall costs, (ii.) increase supply-chain pace, and (iii.) provide the FTZ user with a more competitive cost structure.
-There were over 200 FTZs active across the U.S. in 2014, with a total of 311 active production operations.
+The U.S. Foreign-Trade Zone (FTZ) program is an economic development tool to (i.) decrease overall costs, (ii.) increase supply-chain pace, and (iii.) provide the FTZ user with a more competitive cost structure.
+In 2016 (most recent data), there were 195 active FTZs in the U.S., with 324 active production operations.

-The federally managed FTZ program includes three distinct opportunities to save money in supply chains and to lower overall operations costs:
+The federally managed FTZ program includes four distinct opportunities to save money in supply chains and to lower overall operations costs, as noted below.

 All goods entering the U.S. are subject to a “duty rate” based on formulas for imports from U.S. Customs and Border Protection (CBP).
 Under normal programs, duties are paid at the time of entry into the commerce of the United States.
 However, under the FTZ program, duties are only paid on goods when they are removed from the FTZ, producing a strong cash-flow benefit to the users who store goods in their FTZ.
-However, in an FTZ, the duty is not paid on the components that arrive in the zone.
-Only when the finished products are removed from the zone is the duty calculated (based on the duty schedule of the finished good, not the components), and the lower duty is due to be paid when the product is removed or sold from the zone.
+Only when the finished products are removed from the zone is the duty calculated, and is calculated based on the duty schedule of the finished good, not the components.

 These fees on each bill of lading are paid when a Customs entry is filed with CBP.
 The fee is paid based on the value of the goods documented.
 When entered in the commerce of the U.S, the goods are considered “domestic” and can be moved after the entry fees are paid to CBP.
 In an FTZ environment, the FTZ operator only pays one entry fee per week, regardless of the number of entries filed.

-For businesses, municipalities, and economic development agencies looking to evaluate the applicability of a business operating within an FTZ environment, a straightforward method of assessment are the following questions:
+For businesses, municipalities, and economic development agencies looking to evaluate the applicability of a business operating within an FTZ environment, a straightforward method of assessment is asking the following questions:

 • Do you manufacture, assemble or process with imports?